alanm20/KUF2_2014_vap/README.md

  There are 5 Heroes type:

- For Gunsliger(Glen):   copy Hero3\*.dat Hero2\ , Use Noesis and browse Hero2 directory for model preview
- For Spellsword(Isabella) copy Hero6\*.dat Hero5\, Use Noesis and browse Hero5 directory for model preview Follow same rule to preview the other 3 heroes.
+ For Gunsliger(Glen):   copy *.dat from Here3\ to Hero2\ , Use Noesis and browse Hero2 directory for model preview For Spellsword(Isabella) copy *.dat from Hero6\ to Hero5\, Use Noesis and browse Hero5 directory for model preview Follow same rule to preview the other 3 heroes.

  The best model file format for exporting to Blender 3D is Noesis gltf format.
 It adds named prefix to exported files.